SeisBlue/SeisBlue/docker/README.md

 `docker pull jimmy60504/tensorflow_ssh`

-Once the image pulled, run it with the `run.sh`, and you can ssh to your docker machine.
+Once the image is pulled, run it with the `run.sh`, and you can ssh to your docker container.